 Research Writing Seminar Series

 "What should I include in my Methods section?
 How many sources should I incorporate into my literature review?
 Where should I put the research limitations?"
-Come find the answers to these and more research writing-related questions in this seminar series! *Be sure to register for the events in advance, as seats are limited!
+Come find the answers to these and more research writing-related questions in this seminar series!

-Part I - Beginning a Scientific Argument in your Introduction: October 15th 2:10-3:30pm in Marston 2155
+Part I - Beginning a Scientific Argument in your Introduction Access the recording here

-Part II - Writing the Literature Review: October 22nd 2:10-3:30pm in Marston 2155
+Part II - Writing the Literature Review Access the recording here

-Part VI - Revising Manuscripts with the Research Writing Tutor: November 6th 2:10-3:30pm in Agronomy 2050
+Part VI - Revising Manuscripts with the Research Writing Tutor Access the recording here

 Grant Writing Seminar Series